jingconan/SADIT/README.md

 If you are interested in our recent publications (see below) on network anomaly detection and want to use them as references, please cite the repository [SADIT](https://github.com/hbhzwj/SADIT)/[GAD](https://github.com/hbhzwj/GAD) together with:

 Jing Wang and I. Ch.
-Paschalidis, "***Statistical Traffic Anomaly Detection in Time-Varying Communication Networks***", IEEE Transactions on Control of Network Systems, in print.
+Paschalidis, "***Statistical Traffic Anomaly Detection in Time-Varying Communication Networks***," IEEE Transactions on Control of Network Systems, in print.

 Jing Wang and I. Ch.
-Paschalidis,  "***Robust Anomaly Detection in Dynamic Networks***", Proceedings of the 22nd Mediterranean Conference on Control and Automation
+Paschalidis,  "***Robust Anomaly Detection in Dynamic Networks***," Proceedings of the 22nd Mediterranean Conference on Control and Automation
   (MED 14), pages 428-433, June 16--19, 2014, Palermo, Italy.

+Jing Zhang and I. Ch.
+Paschalidis, "***An Improved Composite Hypothesis Test for Markov Models with Applications in Network Anomaly Detection***," Proceedings of the 54th IEEE Conference on Decision and Control, December 15--18, 2015, Osaka, Japan, in print.